BIH-CEI/rd-cdm/docs/background/background_file.rst

 disease research and treatment, making interoperability key for improving outcomes in RD care.

-To address these needs, we introduce our RD CDM v2.0.0— a common data model specifically designed for rare diseases.
+To address these needs, we introduce our RD-CDM v2.0.0 — a common data model specifically designed for rare diseases.
 This RD CDM simplifies the capture, storage, and exchange of complex clinical data, enabling researchers and healthcare providers to work with harmonized datasets across different institutions and countries.
-The RD CDM is based on the ERDRI-CDS, a common data set developed by the European Rare Disease Research Infrastructure (ERDRI) to support the collection of harmonized data for rare disease research.
+The RD-CDM is based on the ERDRI-CDS, a common data set developed by the European Rare Disease Research Infrastructure (ERDRI) to support the collection of harmonized data for rare disease research.
 By extending the ERDRI-CDS with additional concepts and